![]() ![]() Choose another writer in this calendar:

 deep blow to the author.
 He even tried to appeal to Kalevi Sorsa, but

 the Prime Minister could not help.
-Peltonen moved with his family to
+Peltonen settled with his family in

 he began small scale sheep farming.
 In the new surroundings, he wrote